mpham07/Student-Information-Management-iOS/readme.md

-Our mission: Destroy the world on 04/16/17
+Our mission: "DESTROY THE WORLD" on 04/16/17
-Our Crew's members: Minh Pham, Anthony Nguyen, Nhan Nguyen
+Our Crew's members:
+  - Minh Pham,
+  - Anthony Nguyen,
+  - Nhan Nguyen